jimcrayne/mozilla-extract-extensions/README.md

 # mozilla-extract-extensions
-Searches for and Extracts the source for all the mozilla extensions (pre-release)
+Searches for and extracts the source for all the mozilla extensions (pre-release)

 Not tested on windows...
-Very noisy right now do to verbose debugging.
+Very noisy right now due to verbose debugging.